lucascbeyeler/zmbackup/README.md

 * **epel-release** - ONLY CentOS users!
 This package contains the repository epel, where we need to use to download HTTPie and GNU Parallel;
 * **ldap-utils** - a package that includes a number of utilities that can be used to perform queries on the LDAP server;
 * **mktemp** - make a temporary file or directory;
+* **SQLite3** - a relational database management system contained in a C programming library.

 Installation
 ------------